hypered/curiosity/content/documentation/why.md

 it as moving the burden from developers to business experts.
-Indeed, I claim that the most important subject to overcome for Smart when it comes to internal software development is not on the programming side (even if there are important chanllenges there) but is to be able to express and master what the software is supposed to do.
+Indeed, I claim that the most important subject to overcome for Smart when it comes to internal software development is not on the programming side (even if there are important challenges there) but is to be able to express and master what the software is supposed to do.

 So the central theme I tried to follow was this: I wanted to expose the system